 James B. Ayer, whose scientific interest was in spinal fluid, succeeded Dr. Putnam in 1926.
 He organized a neuropathology laboratory under Charles Kubik in 1927 and an EEG service under Robert Schwab in 1936.
 Dr. Schwab also focused research on Parkinson’s disease and along with Dr. Alan England developed one of the first functional scales for Parkinson Disease research.
 Upon Dr. Ayer’s retirement in 1946, the Putnam Professorship went briefly to Dr. Kubik and then to Dr. Derek Denny-Brown of the Boston City Hospital.

 Dr. Joseph B. Martin succeeded Dr. Adams as the Chief of the Mass General Neurology Service in 1978, and became the first Julieanne Dorn Professor of Neurology in 1984.
 Under Dr. Martin, the research efforts of the Department were greatly increased.
 The Mass General East Charlestown Facility was created, the Huntington’s Diseases Center Without Walls was established, and the Alzheimer’s Disease Research Center was begun.
-When Dr. Martin left to become Dean of the University of California San Francisco School of Medicine in 1990, the Mass General Neurology Service had 90 faculty members at the main Mass General campus, Charlestown, the Eunice Shriver Center for Mental Retardation Research, Spaulding Rehabilitation Hospital and McLean Psychiatric Hospital.
+When Dr. Martin left to become Dean of the University of California San Francisco School of Medicine in 1990, the Mass General Neurology Service had 90 faculty members at the main Mass General campus, Charlestown, the Eunice Kennedy Shriver Center, Spaulding Rehabilitation Hospital and McLean Psychiatric Hospital.

 Dr. Anne B. Young arrived at Mass General to assume the Dorn Professorship and the position as Chief of the Mass General Neurology Service in August 1991.
 She inherited a large and vigorous Neurology Department with a strong tradition of excellence in basic research targeting clinical diseases.
 Dr. Young continued this tradition and strengthened the research, patient care and teaching capabilities of the Department.
 Under her leadership, the Department grew to more than 230 professional MD and PhD members with numerous subspecialty clinical programs for adults and children, as well as many well-established research laboratories.